 - Simple and easy-to-use interface, thanks to the drag-and-drop functionality.

-- Embedding videos is as simple as copying and pasting an embed code generated by YouTube.
+- Embedding videos is as simple as copying and pasting an embedded code generated by YouTube.

 - You can close landing pages and pop-up boxes and then slightly modify them.

-- A huge amount of landing page templates that can be modified using a drag-and-drop editor.
+- A huge amount of landing page templates can be modified using a drag-and-drop editor.